CalvinZheng/SavePanelTest/README.md

 # SavePanelTest
-Demostrate a bug in Mac OS X Catalina Beta
+Demostrate a bug in Mac OS X Catalina Beta.

-NSSavePanel not responding to setNameFieldStringValue:
+NSSavePanel not responding to setNameFieldStringValue: after the panel is presented.

-Launch this test app, click the button, on OS 10.14 the text field changes, on 10.15 (as of 19A546d) it doesn't change
+Launch this test app, click the button, on OS 10.14 the text field changes, on 10.15 (as of 19A546d) it doesn't change.